Łagów, Świętokrzyskie Voivodeship: History

-Lagow received Magdeburg rights on April 9, 1253, which makes it one of the oldest towns of Lesser Poland.
-This was due to the efforts of Prince of Kraków and Sandomierz, Boleslaw V the Chaste, as during his reign, several other locations in Lesser Poland were granted town charters in a short period of time (Bochnia and Łagów in 1253; Kraków in 1257; Skaryszew in 1264; Skała in 1267; Koprzywnica in 1268; Jędrzejów and Opatowiec in 1271; Mstow in 1278, Nowe Brzesko in 1279).
+Lagow received Magdeburg rights on April 9, 1253, which makes it one of the oldest towns in Lesser Poland.
+This was due to the efforts of Duke of Kraków and Sandomierz, Boleslaw V the Chaste, as during his reign, several other locations in Lesser Poland were granted town charters in a short period of time (Bochnia and Łagów in 1253; Kraków in 1257; Skaryszew in 1264; Skała in 1267; Koprzywnica in 1268; Jędrzejów and Opatowiec in 1271; Mstow in 1278, Nowe Brzesko in 1279).

 In the 14th century, several villages were founded around Łagów (Piotrow, Wola Lagowska, Sadkow, Gesice, Lechowek).
 On July 28, 1375, Queen Elizabeth of Poland issued a privilege, which allowed the Bishop of Wloclawek to found a new town, located in the area of the village Stary Łagów.
 The town was named Nowy Łagów, and remained in the hands of the bishops of Wloclawek.
-In the early 16th century Łagów emerged as a local center of glass industry, with three plants established here by bishops Maciej Drzewicki and Jan Karnkowski.
+In the early 16th century Łagów emerged as a local center of the glass industry, with three plants established here by bishops Maciej Drzewicki and Jan Karnkowski.
 The town had a voigt, hospital, town hall, and stone church.
 In the late 16th century, Lagow became famous for its pottery, which was sold as far away as Kraków and Biecz.